 It has spectacular views and is at the foot of the 2,252 meter high Martellese Mountain, one of the highest in the Maiella range.
-Palombaro was the Italian location for the 2011 film, “Lost in Italy,” featuring Ray Winstone.
+Palombaro was the Italian location for the 2011 film, “Lords of London,” featuring Ray Winstone.
 The beautiful church of the Assumption, first built in 1561,appears in the wedding scene.

 The valley walls of Palombaro are host to numerous caves.
 The Cave (Grotta) of St. Angelo can be found just a few kilometres away inside the remains of a medieval church, whilst the amazing Grotta del Cavallone, reached by cable car and complete with stalactites, is also nearby.

 It is only 45 minutes to the ski resorts of Passo Lanciano and Roccaraso

 Lanciano, 25 km away, is sedate, relaxing and brimming with examples of great architecture, like the Basilica of Santa Maria del Ponte, which houses an 8th century statue of the Madonna.

 During the festival season in August there are artistic and cultural events all over, including traditional music, modern tribute bands and fashion shows by teenagers, where there is the opportunity to learn local dances and try all kinds of food produced in the area.
 Other annual events include a walk through the Maiella mountains sponsored by world famous pasta makers De Cecco, and a Fiat 500 car rally in June.
 Olive picking at the beginning of November offers the opportunity to see the local press (frantoio) in action and sample a variety of oils.